'What a way to say bye' - Parisse retires in style

 The Italian great could barely bring himself to the leave the pitch, his country's flag draped around him as he took in every last second at the Aviva Stadium in Dublin.

-One hundred and forty two Italy caps, two Challenge Cups, two French Top 14 titles, and many great memories.
+One hundred and forty two Italy caps, appearances in five World Cups, two Challenge Cups, two French Top 14 titles and many great memories.

 "It means a lot," Parisse told BT Sport after Toulon's 43-19 win.
 "It's difficult to put some words on emotions.